 Although email marketing has been around for a while, it continues to drive significant results.
 Even with the rise in popularity of other marketing platforms like social media, email marketing is still one of the best tactics that brands can use to reach and engage their target audience.
 Email’s conversion rate is higher than social and search combined.

 How many times do you find yourself opening up your email on your computer or mobile device?
 Whether it’s work-related or personal, most people check their email at least once a day to see what new messages they’ve received.
 So you have the benefit of getting in front of your audience on a regular basis.

 Email marketing is relatively inexpensive when compared to other traditional marketing tactics such as direct mail and print media.
 While these traditional print marketing tactics require you to spend money on printing and advertising space, email marketing requires only a small investment of time and resources in developing effective content.
 In addition to relatively low operational costs, email marketing also provides an attractive return on investment (ROI).
-In the UK, every one pound spent on email marketing has an
+In the UK, every one pound spent on email marketing has an ROI of 38 pounds.

 Email marketing automation allows you to automate your sales cycle.
 Your business can use email automation tools to develop email drip campaigns, which send email messages to individuals on a set schedule, helping you create automatic touch points with customers.
 You can also set up automation campaigns to trigger certain messages when a user takes an action on your website.
 For instance, if the customer visits your pricing page but then leaves your site, you can reach back out to them through an automated message to ensure that they don’t have any further questions.